top of page

 and one of our favorite destinations on its own!

 We stayed at The Park Point Marina Inn in the Park Point neighborhood, which, at seven miles, is the world’s longest freshwater sandbar!
-To get there, you cross over the Aerial Life Bridge in Canal Park (another iconic Duluth locale) which goes up and down to allow the big ore boats in and out of the harbor!
+To get there, you cross over the Aerial Life Bridge in Canal Park (another iconic Duluth locale) which goes up and down to allow the big ore ships in and out of the harbor!
+(Meanwhile, cars wait to cross over the canal while the ships go through!)

 ree

-Our hotel room looked out on the harbor and we could see the big boats as they arrived or prepared to leave.
+Our hotel room looked out on the harbor and we could see the ships as they arrived or prepared to leave.
 Hubby loves to watch this process and it never gets old for him!
 We also love this particular view… the one from our hotel room balcony.
+In the summer, the harbor is filled with boats of all shapes and sizes!

 ree